-The cluster communication system has yielded the successful coordination of 18 national days and crosscutting communication campaigns such as state funerals, State of the Nation Address (SoNA), COVID-19, anti-corruption and ERRP.
+The cluster communication system has yielded the successful coordination of 18 national days and crosscutting communication campaigns such as state funerals, State of the Nation Address (SoNA), COVID-19, anti-corruption and economic recovery and reconstruction plan.
 Cluster communication strategies were developed and implemented within the period under review to align the implementation of the NCSF across the government communication system.

-Training and development of government communicators and senior officials has significantly increased to ensure that the guidelines and prescripts within the Government Communicators' Handbook are followed at all three spheres of government including provincial executive members and local government leaders.
-An international capacity-building programme was undertaken with the United Kingdom, Office of the Prime Minister's communication staff on their communication campaign model as well as sensitization of misinformation and disinformation.
-Additional training was conducted with Africa Check to ensure government communicators are familiar with identifying fake news and fact-checking.
+Training and development of government communicators and senior officials has significantly increased to ensure that the guidelines and prescripts within the government communicator's handbook are followed at all three spheres of government including provincial executive members and local government leaders.
+An international capacity building programme was undertaken with the United Kingdom, Office of the Prime Minister Communication staff on their communication campaign model (OASIS) as well as sensitization of misinformation and disinformation.
+Additional training was conducted with Africa Check to ensure government communicators are au-fair with identifying fake news and fact checking.

-The GCIS will pursue intense stakeholder collaborations, especially around key campaigns outlined in the NCSF for an example: GBVF, ERRP, crime and corruption and local government projects.
+The GCIS will pursue intense stakeholder collaborations especially around key campaigns outlined in the NCSF for an example: GBVF, ERRP, crime and corruption and local government projects.